For prospective postdocs:

-Unfortunately, we do not currently have any opportunities.
-However, you should consider whether you might be a good fit for the NSF Postdoctoral Research Fellowship in Biology.
-The bad news is that this year’s RFP is exclusively focused on AI; the good news is that we’ve been applying AI/ML tools to biological problems for a decade.
+We’re always interested in talking to folks who have their own funding, or working with promising candidates to prepare fellowship applications that could bring them to Yale.
+If you’re thinking about the NSF Postdoctoral Research Fellowship in Biology, the bad news is that this year’s RFP is exclusively focused on AI; the good news is that we’ve been applying AI/ML tools to biological problems for a decade.
 Some topics that could be a good fit: advanced species distribution modeling techniques; genomics-based prediction of viral reservoirs and vectors; applications of protein language models to understand microbial pathogenesis; use of natural language processing for literature synthesis and data extraction.
+Reach out!

 PhD students